swp930/NEATlabs_mindlog_proj/README.md

 npm run start
 ```

-Make sure you have the heroku cli and then use: ```bash heroku login``` to sign in with Professor Mishra's credentials
+Make sure you have the heroku cli and then use: ```heroku login``` to sign in with Professor Mishra's credentials

 To update the code base: ```git push heroku master```